grantmd/spacetraders-mcp/README.md

 └── README.md                         # This file
 ```

-### Adding New Tools
+### Adding New Resources

-To add new SpaceTraders API tools:
+To add new SpaceTraders API resources:

 1. Add the API endpoint method to `SpaceTradersClient`
 2. Define the response struct if needed
+3. Create a new `mcp.Resource` definition in `main()`
+4. Add the resource handler function
+5. Test your new resource

+### Adding Tools

+For interactive SpaceTraders API actions (like trading, navigation), you can also add tools:

+1. Enable tool capabilities in the server configuration
+2. Add the API endpoint method to `SpaceTradersClient`
 3. Create a new `mcp.Tool` definition in `main()`
 4. Add the tool handler function
 5. Test your new tool